Happy-Ferret/neje-ui/README.md

 ## What is It Doing?

 1. Start a webserver including websocket on a free port at localhost.
-1. Search Chrome browser.
+1. Search Chrome browser if app option mode.
 	1. If windows, read registry to get the path to Chrome.
-	2. If OS X, just run "open -a google chrome ".
+	2. If OS X, run "open -a google chrome ".
     3. if Linux, run "google-chrome", "chrome", or something else.
-1. If Chrome is found, run chrome with the options "--disable-extension --app=<url>" for me
+    1. If Chrome is found, run chrome with the options "--disable-extension --app=<url>"
-1. If Chrome is not found,
+1. If default browser mode,
-	1. If Windows, just run "start <url>".
+	1. If Windows, run "start <url>".
-	2. If OS X, just run "open <url>  ".
+	2. If OS X, run "open <url>  ".
-    3. if Linux, just run "xdg-open <url>"
+    3. if Linux, run "xdg-open <url>"
-1. Communicate between the webserver and browser using websockets.
+1. The werbserver and browser starts communication browser using websockets.

 ## Why not embed Chrome lib?